How are journalism and content marketing different? Seems like an easy question.

 How to Combine Your Editorial Calendar and Your Content Calendar

 Whether you zoom out and take a high-level view of your content or dive into the details, your calendar helps keep your team on track.
-Here are some key ways you can combine the two calendars to drive successful content initiatives:
+Here are some key ways you can combine the two content calendars to drive successful content initiatives:

 - Create an overarching strategy and content focus areas